ceruShady/simple_do_infrastructure/readme.md

 * worker_num: Number of worker instances to provision.
 Only 1 worker instance will be provisioned by default

+## Code scanning with Static Code Analysis tools

+Tools such as Checkov or tfsec(soon to be integrated to Trivy) can be employed to identify potential vulnerabilities and policy violations before deployment.
+Scanning tools can be integrated to CI/CD pipeline to carry out scan operations after each commit.

+In this project 2 GitHub actions workflows are created to scan the Terraform files using either Checkov or Trivy and will upload a sarif report at the end of the workflow.
+The report can be view in the Security section of the GitHub repo, in the Code Scanning page

+Note that to enable code scanning in GitHub, the repo needs to be public or Organization-owned repositories on GitHub Team with GitHub Code Security enabled, in addition, workflow permission needs to have read and write permissions

 ## Security practices
 ### Modifying state file
 Terraform remembers the state of the infrastructure and configuration by storing the data into state files typically named "terraform.tfstate" in JSON.
 Without a state file, Terraform operations will start from scratch.